 - 1 piece of ribbon 24″ long

-For an extra touch, trim the long sides of the orange felt pieces with pinking shears
+For an extra bit of flair, trim the long sides of the orange felt pieces with pinking shears

 Start by placing the two orange pieces on either side of the yellow piece, overlapping by just a tiny bit.
 Make sure the orange pieces are on top, and pin in place.

-Take the piece to the sewing machine and sew the orange pieces down.
+Take the piece to the sewing machine and sew the orange pieces down with a topstitch.

 Now place the two white pieces on either side of the orange, and overlap them just a tiny bit.
 Again, make sure the orange is on top.
 Pin in place.

-Use the sewing machine to sew the pieces together.
+Use the sewing machine to sew the pieces together, again with a topstitch.